Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

-Finally, in order to test that the signal is achromatic, that is, its strength is independent of the considered band, the measured two-point angular cross-correlation functions are divided by their corresponding number count slope parameter and comparisons are made among them.
+Finally, in order to test that the signal is achromatic, the measured two-point angular cross-correlation functions for each band, normalized by its $\alpha_S(m)-1$ are compared.
 All cross-correlation functions fluctuate within $1\sigma$ errors (see \autoref{fig:achrom} for an example) demonstrating that the measured convergence field does not depend on the considered band.